ethantaubman5/Are-NBA-Players-Worth-Their-Contracts-/README.md

 - 3.)
 Download the githib repository by downloading in the zip from GitHub
 - 4.)
 Check where the downloaded zip is located
 - 5.)
 Move the zip file to a folder you can easily access
 - 6.)
+Then click extract all
-Navigate to the folder and copy the address of the project and then type "cd" then copied address
+- 7.)
+Navigate to the main folder and copy the address of the project and then type "cd" then copied address

 ## Create a Virtual Environment
 - 1.)
 Create the virtual environment by typing in the command prompt "python -m venv venv"